bizzlechizzle/visual-buffet/docs/developer-guide.md

-# IMLAGE Developer Implementation Guide
+# Visual Buffet Developer Implementation Guide

-A step-by-step guide for implementing IMLAGE, written for developers who may be less experienced with Python plugin architectures or ML integrations.
+A step-by-step guide for implementing Visual Buffet, written for developers who may be less experienced with Python plugin architectures or ML integrations.

 ---